 We’ve organized a virtual Together Walk so you can form teams online, or with whomever you want to connect, even while you are at home.
 Everyone can participate regardless of their health status or ability to travel to specific locations.

 Your voice matters in changing how fibromyalgia is perceived, treated, and researched.
 Simply invite your family, friends, neighbors, colleagues, along with health and elected officials to come stroll, walk, learn, meet others, and support funding for fibromyalgia research at the Together Walk – Richmond 1K Walk on May 7!
 TOGETHER WE CAN MAKE A DIFFERENCE!

 Fibromyalgia is a life-altering condition affecting 2-4% of women, men and children of all backgrounds worldwide to suffer.
 (That’s 10 million Americans alone.)
 The illness can strike suddenly or occur as a gradual increase in symptoms, indicating changes in the central nervous system (neuroplasticity).
 Sensory information (such as light, sound, and touch) becomes amplified by the CNS, causing the brain to respond with increasing pain and symptoms.
 FM severity waxes and wanes; often increases over time; and may become disabling.

 Through research/innovation seed funding raised at Together Walks, new exploration in areas such as small fiber neuropathy, cervical cord compression, and myofascial release may bring promising new treatments.

 What is the Virtual Together Walk?
 It is pretty simple.
 Follow these easy steps to participate:

-1. Register (Click the Join button above at top of page.)
+1. Register here (Click the Join button)